GridTools/gt4py/docs/GDPs/gdp-0003-duck-storage.rst

 both the :code:`__init__` method of the storages.

-Lastly, with the adaption of our storages to the generic array interfaces, we will also add support for third-party objects implementing said interfaces that can the be passed to the stencils directly.
+Lastly, with the adaption of our storages to the generic array interfaces, we will also add support for third-party objects implementing said interfaces that can then be passed to the stencils directly.
 While these interfaces provide all information needed to understand a buffer as an n-dimensional array, this may not be enough for all use cases of GT4Py.
 For example, objects may hold buffers in both the main memory and on a GPU.
 In this case, updating the respective other after